Jav1ki4N/OSPTEK_RFT_TFT_Adapter/README.md

 ---

-## Quick Start
+## Quick Test

-To test the display, simply call:
+You can use a STM32Fx to quick test the display, simply call:

 ```c
 LCD_Init();